7 Days in Guatemala

 Morning

-Journey to Semuc Champey
+Travel to Semuc Champey and cave tubing

 Lunch